zama-ai/tfhe-rs/tfhe/docs/core_crypto/tutorial.md

 ### Commented code to double a 2 bits message in a leveled fashion and using a PBS `core_crypto` module.

-In the following rust code we will compute 2 * 3 in FHE using two methods, first using a cleartext multiplication and then using a PBS.
-We will demonstrate the usage of some common primitives to get a feel for the `core_crypto` APIs.
+As a complete example showing the usage of some common primitives of the `core_crypto` APIs, the following Rust code homomorphically computes 2 * 3 in using two methods.
+First using a cleartext multiplication and second using a PBS.

 ```rust
 use tfhe::core_crypto::prelude::*;